 Amanda Farough, GameDaily:

-We’ve surmised that a game like Simogo’s Sayonara Wild Hearts, which will simultaneously launch on Apple Arcade and Nintendo Switch on September 19, may be considered an exclusive for mobile devices.
-Based on what we’ve learned about Arcade’s exclusivity, other games fall into total exclusivity (they may only ever exist on Apple Arcade) and subscription exclusivity (where the game may also be included in other subscription services).
+> We’ve surmised that a game like Simogo’s Sayonara Wild Hearts, which will simultaneously launch on Apple Arcade and Nintendo Switch on September 19, may be considered an exclusive for mobile devices.
+Based on what we’ve learned about Arcade’s exclusivity, other games such as the bingo for money games fall into total exclusivity (they may only ever exist on Apple Arcade) and subscription exclusivity (where the game may also be included in other subscription services).

-The submission process for Apple Arcade isn’t relegated to someone scouting for the shiniest new game.
+> The submission process for Apple Arcade isn’t relegated to someone scouting for the shiniest new game.
 In fact, there have been a few developers that Apple’s worked with for Arcade that came to them with nothing more than a concept and some wireframes.
+Fortunately, there are sites like 벳무브 코드 that can knock anyone’s socks off.

 This is a fantastic article (note that it came out last week, but I came across it last night).
 If you have any interest in the business side of Apple Arcade, do take a look.